nooraaroon/104fuzzer/README.md

 # 104fuzzer

-The 104fuzzer is based on Boofuzz, and is used for the testing the 104 protocol.
+The 104fuzzer is used for the testing the 104 protocol.
+Requires Python 2 and Boofuzz